olavolav/uniplot/README.md

 ### Plot global temperature data

-Here we're using Pandas to load and prepare gloabl temperature data from the [Our World in Data GitHub repository](https://github.com/owid/owid-datasets).
+Here we're using Pandas to load and prepare global temperature data from the [Our World in Data GitHub repository](https://github.com/owid/owid-datasets).

 First we load the data, rename a column and and filter the data: